chaosfang404/Coronary_snATAC/README.md

 # Scripts for CAD snATAC data analysis
 # "Single-nucleus chromatin accessibility profiling highlights regulatory mechanisms of coronary artery disease risk"
 This repo contains all the data analysis scripts in the manuscript "Single-nucleus chromatin accessibility profiling highlights regulatory mechanisms of coronary artery disease risk".
-In the following repo, 1_snATAC_analysis.r includes scripts for the single nucleus ATAC-seq data analysis, 2_scRNA_analysis.r includes scripts for the single cell RNA-seq data analysis, and 3_SVMpipeline/ and 4_RASQUAL_caQTL/ folders include various scripts for the variant effect predictions and allele-specific based caQTL mapping analyses using snATAC-seq peaks, respectively.
+In the following repo, 1_scATAC_analysis.r includes scripts for the single nucleus ATAC-seq data analysis, 2_scRNA_analysis.r includes scripts for the single cell RNA-seq data analysis, and 3_SVMpipeline/ and 4_RASQUAL_caQTL/ folders include various scripts for the variant effect predictions and allele-specific based caQTL mapping analyses using snATAC-seq peaks, respectively.
 See the details in the sections below.

 ## 0. Requirements
 The following environments/packages are required to run the scripts.

-Single cell data analysis (snATAC_analysis.r and scRNA_analysis.r)
+Single cell data analysis (scATAC_analysis.r and scRNA_analysis.r)
 - R v4.0
 - ArchR v1.0.1
 - Seurat v4.0.0